 You can enjoy touring around the beautiful lakes and mountains of Switzerland without worrying about violent crimes.
 According to the Swiss, a tourist’s biggest enemy here is nature itself.
 Before going on extreme outdoor adventures, make sure you are properly equipped with skills, gear, and information about the place and the sport you plan on doing.
 And don’t forget to enjoy, Zurich, a financial and cultural hub for anyone interested in culture and history.

-According to the World Happiness Report for 2018, Finland is the happiest country in the world.
+According to the recent World Happiness Report, Finland is the happiest country in the world.
 If your country is not high up on the list like mine, you can visit Finland anytime and mingle with the happy people.
 Studies also show that the happier the country, the safer it is as well.
-You can see why we rank Finland as one of the the top safest countries to visit this year.
+You can see why we rank Finland as one of the top safest countries to visit this year.

 Sweden is the perfect place to visit if you would like to explore coastal islands, museums, and palaces in a Scandinavian nation.
 Like its neighboring countries Denmark and Norway, Sweden is also a safe place for both locals and tourists.

 Luxembourg may not be everyone’s cup of tea as an ideal place to visit, but this charming little country in Europe has its own fans.
 Anyone who likes beautiful and calm places to visit should make a trip here and be enthralled with the old castles, museums, and vast valleys.
-It is one of the safest countries, too!
+It is one of the safest countries in the world, too!

 Singapore is popular among businessmen from all over the world.
 Its popularity increased even more especially to shoppers and tourists when the book Crazy Rich Asians was released and made a buzz in Hollywood.
 Even if you don’t speak Chinese, you have nothing to worry about, because almost everyone in the country speaks English.
 They also have excellent transportation, low crime rates, and advanced medical facilities.